-Section 122 - Judicial Approval for Undertaking an Operational Alteration request to commence negotiations, despite the administrator having provided comprehensive information to the works council in good time, the insolvency administrator may apply for the approval of the Labour Court to the implementation of the operational alteration without this being preceded by proceedings pursuant to section 112 (2) of the Works Constitution Act [Betriebsverfassungsgesetz].
+Section 122 - Judicial Approval for Undertaking an Operational Alteration

+If an operational alteration is planned and no (1) agreement on a reconciliation of interests can be reached between the insolvency administrator and the works council pursuant to section 112 of the Works Constitution Act [Betriebsverfassungsgesetz] within three weeks from the date of commencement of negotiations or of a written request to commence negotiations, despite the administrator having provided comprehensive information to the works council in good time, the insolvency administrator may apply for the approval of the Labour Court to the implementation of the operational alteration without this being preceded by proceedings pursuant to section 112 (2) of the Works Constitution Act [Betriebsverfassungsgesetz].
 To this extent section 113 (3) of the Works Constitution Act [Betriebsverfassungsgesetz] shall not be applicable.
 The right of the insolvency administrator to bring about a re-conciliation of interests pursuant to section 125 or to lodge an application for declaratory judgment pursuant to section 126 remains unaffected.